 Obtaining unauthorized information.
 Information is obtained dishonestly, for example, by copying graded homework assignments from another student, by working with another student on a take-home test or homework when not specifically permitted to do so by the instructor, or by looking at your notes or other written work during an examination when not specifically permitted to do so.

 Tendering of information.
-Students may not give or sell their work to another person who plans to submit it as his or her own.
+Students may not give or sell their work to another person who plans to submit it as their own.
 This includes giving their work to another student to be copied, giving someone answers to exam questions during the exam, taking an exam and discussing its contents with students who will be taking the same exam, or giving or selling a term paper to another student.

 Misrepresentation.
 Students misrepresent their work by handing in the work of someone else.
 The following are examples: purchasing a paper from a term paper service; reproducing another person's paper (even with modifications) and submitting it as their own; having another student do their computer program or having someone else take their exam.